Environment

 To reduce waste, we are striving to curb the amount of waste we generate and to recycle waste.
 In addition to using an electronic manifest system*¹ to properly manage waste, we are confirming statistical data regarding waste and performing on-site equipment confirmation to assess waste production trends and their causes.
 We are identifying buildings, processes and equipment which generate particularly large amounts of waste and implementing measures to reduce the waste they generate.
 These measures include separating waste and adding new processes.
 Specifically, to raise recycling rates and cut the amount of waste, we are thoroughly separating waste, thoroughly preventing the wasting of resources, rationalizing parts inventories, using reusable boxes for deliveries, reusing cushioning material and contracting with waste operators capable of performing recycling.
 Through these efforts we are reducing the amount of waste that is sent to landfills or incinerated without recovering energy.
 We are also renovating our waste storage sites to increase their capacity while reducing the frequency of collection.
 Through this, we are striving to not only cut waste processing costs but also to reduce environmental impact.

-Through these efforts, in fiscal year 2024 we produced 234 tons of waste to be incinerated without recovering energy or buried in a landfill and achieved a recycling rate*² of 98.8%.
-This marked the 18th consecutive year, starting in fiscal year 2007, that we have met our target of a recycling rate of 97% or above.
-We also maintained a high recycling rate at our overseas sites of 92.9%.
+Through this, we are striving to not only cut waste processing costs but also to reduce be incinerated without recovering energy or buried in a landfill and achieved a recycling rate2 of 99.2%.
+This marked the 19th consecutive year, starting in fiscal year 2007, that we have met our target of a recycling rate of 97% or above.
+We also maintained a high recycling rate at our overseas sites of 94.8%.

 Electronic manifest system: A system in which, instead of using printed manifests to manage industrial waste, the flow of industrial waste products is managed through a communications network that connects information processing centers, waste generating enterprises, waste collection enterprises and waste disposal enterprises